 - Astringent – This herb can dry and tighten skin cells and tissue.

-- Nuritive – Slippery elm contains a variety of nutrients.
-It’s packed with nutrients like vitamins A, B complex, C, K, calcium, magnesium and sodium.
+- Nutritive – Slippery elm contains a variety of nutrients.
+It’s packed with nutrients like vitamins A, B complex, C, and K, calcium, magnesium, and sodium.

 Ways Slippery Elm Can Help Your Dog

 Slippery elm can be beneficial to your dog in the following ways:

 It calms mucosal membranes in the digestive tract and lowers inflammation.
 It produces oily mucilage that lubricates the gastrointestinal tract and promotes mucus secretion.

 Slippery elm’s astringent properties also aid in tightening the lining of the digestive tract.
 Inflammation is reduced as a result.
 It also contains fiber, which helps to feed the good bacteria in your dog’s gut.

 This means it’s a prebiotic that feeds healthy bacteria in the gut to help it function normally.